 Peripheral artery disease (PAD) increases your risk of a heart attack or stroke if left untreated.
-With the help of cardiologists Prasad Maddukuri, MD, FACC, MRCP, and Adam Reynolds, MD, at Sunnyvale Cardiology, in Sunnyvale, Texas, you can get the treatment necessary to avoid severe or life-threatening complications associated with PAD.
+With the help of cardiologists Prasad Maddukuri, MD, FACC, MRCP, at Sunnyvale Cardiology, in Sunnyvale, Texas, you can get the treatment necessary to avoid severe or life-threatening complications associated with PAD.
 Call Sunnyvale Cardiology to schedule an appointment today or book one online.

 Peripheral artery disease (PAD) is also known as peripheral vascular disease and atherosclerosis.
 It’s the hardening of arteries that carry oxygen and nutrient-rich blood from your heart to other areas of your body.

 Hardening occurs when fatty deposits build up within the artery walls.
 This hardening associated with PAD often occurs in vessels that carry blood to your legs and arms, and reduces blood flow to these areas.